What is the “steering committee”? How does DSA set the agenda for meetings and choose which campaigns to develop?

 How can I suggest an agenda item for a general meeting?

-If you can, suggest an agenda item to any member of the steering committee more than a week in advance of the meeting.
+If you can, suggest an agenda item to any member of the steering committee more than a week in advance of the general meeting.
+In slack, the #ask-steering channel is good for this.
 If advance notice is not possible, the agenda item can be added at the start of the meeting by a majority vote — but generally it’s best to provide notice.

 I want to participate in meetings as fully as possible.
 Is there a crash course on Robert’s Rules of Order you would recommend?

-You can study up on Robert’s Rules through online sources like Youtube, or ask around to borrow a copy of the book Robert’s Rules in Plan English.
+You can study up on Robert’s Rules through online sources like Youtube, or ask around to borrow a copy of the book Robert’s Rules in Brief.
 We try to use the minimum degree of Robert’s Rules that keeps meetings smooth, so we don’t compromise accessibility.

-If I want to join a working group, how do I go about doing that?
+If I want to join in on a campaign, how do I go about doing that?

-Simply show up to a meeting!
-Meetings should be up to date on the events page of our website.
+Simply show up!
+Meetings and actions are posted on our chapter calendar.
 Non-members are welcome at all of the meetings on our public calendar unless the event description says otherwise.

 How can I get onto the Cleveland DSA Slack?
 What kinds of discussions can I expect on our channel?